simonescaccia/IoTProject/Design.md

 ### Assumptions

 The simulation aims to detect leakages in a scalable distributed infrastructure, while the prototype focus on detecting leakages for a single pipe.
-For this reason, we have made some assumptions:
+For this reason, in the simulation we have made some assumptions:

-* A code function simulates samples to avoid false positives, delays in message propagation, and all the problems discussed in the prototype.
+* A code function simulates samples to avoid delays in message propagation, false positives, and all the problems discussed in the prototype.
 Instead, we will use a logic time to simulate the sampling at the same time.
 * Forks on a pipe will divide the water flow into equal parts.
 * Since we are simulating samples, we can set the threshold for leakages to 0.